Flare576/git-clone/README.md

 ## Installation

 `git-clone` is a bash script, so putting it anywhere in your $PATH is all you really need to do!

+You can also do `brew install flare576/scripts/git-clone`

 I prefer a shorter name, so I also add

 ```
 alias clone=git-clone